SuperFlyTV/sofie-demo-blueprints/packages/docs/docs/piece_types/creating_piece_types.md

 # Creating Piece Types

+In this guide you'll learn how we extended the graphics piece to add a stepped graphic piece to the blueprints.

+By reading this guide and following the code you will be able to understand how the pieces are parsed by the blueprints in Sofie and allow you to create your own pieces.xs

 ## Create a new ObjectType in the blueprints

 In `packages\blueprints\src\common\definitions\objects.ts` create a new `ObjectType` in the `ObjectType` enum: